Many of the requirements and procedures for opening a secondary establishment are the same as for starting up a business.

 Types of secondary establishment

-First of all, they can set up a permanent organisation, which is a fixed business headquarters through which the foreign company carries out all or part of its activities within the State (Article 162 Presidential Decree 917/86).
+The ‘Stabile Organizzazzione’ (S.O.) is a fixed business headquarters, through which the non-resident company carries out all or part of its activities within the State (Regulation of fixed establishment under the OECD Model).

-The permanent organisation has accounting/fiscal autonomy (operates with its own tax identification code/VAT number) and is used for the taxation of revenue produced within the state by the parent company.
-The permanent organisation, therefore, does not have legal or contractual anonymity, i.e. it cannot carry out business in its own name, but only in the name and on behalf of the foreign company.
+The S.O has accounting/fiscal autonomy (operates with its own tax identification code/VAT number) It therefore does not have legal or contractual autonomy, i.e. it cannot carry out business activities in its own name, but only in the name and on behalf of the foreign company.

-The permanent organisation must be signed up to the Italian General Business Register (REA) within 30 days of the opening day, either online (with digital signature) or on paper, submitting models P, inserts P and UL.
+The S.O. must be Registered With the Economic Administrative Index (REA) within 30 days of the day of establishment, either online (with digital signature) or on paper, submitting forms R, inserts P and UL.

-Finally, if the parent company wishes to establish a long-term business in Italy, it can set up a subsidiary company, which has complete legal, contractual and fiscal autonomy.
+Finally, if the parent company wishes to establish a long-term business in Italy, it can set up an Impresa partecipata (affiliated company), which has complete legal, contractual and fiscal autonomy.

-The subsidiary is naturally subjected to taxation in Italy and its turnover is only shown on the balance sheet of the parent company as a residual amount.
+The affiliated company is subject to tax in Italy, and its turnover is only shown on the balance sheet of the foreign holding company as a residual amount.

-As it is an autonomous company, the tasks for setting it up are the same as those for a new company.
+As it is an autonomous company, the tasks for setting it up are the same as those needed for the creation of a new company.

-Tax relief is available for setting up new businesses and expanding existing ones.
-Financial aid is also available and is aimed at supporting investment, management, training and technical assistance.
+Tax relief is granted for setting up new businesses and expanding existing ones.
+Financial aid is also available and is aimed at supporting investment.